rackerlabs/support-how-to/content/how-to/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows/index.md

     [View and reset your API key](/support/how-to/view-and-reset-your-api-key).

     To use the API Key option, you must install the Cloud Backup agent as the administrator account of your cloud server.
-Attempting to use the API Key option as a non-administrator results in installation failure.
+If you use the API Key option as a non-administrator, the installation fails.

     Enter the User ID and the API Key or Password, depending on which option you choose.
 Click **Next**.